-Toxaphene/Chlordane/PCB, herbicides, Carbamate pesticides, semivolatile organics.
-This waiver was granted due to the absence of these potential sources of contamination within a half mile radius of the water source.
+Waiver Information: In 2022, our system was granted a "Synthetic Organics Waiver."
+This is a three-year exemption from the monitoring/reporting requirements for the following industrial chemicals: Toxaphene/Chlordane/PCB, Herbicides, Carbamate Pesticides, Semivolatile Organics.
+This waiver was granted due to the absence of these potential sources of contamination within a half mile radius of the water sources.